-Within this course, a few classes have described some optimization techniques, and more techniques will be described in later classes.
+Within this course, a few lectures have described some optimization techniques, and more techniques will be described in later lectures.
 It will be helpful to use some of these techniques in the next assignment, where optimizing time and space resources is part of the assignment requirements.

 See also B&O Section 5.14.2.

 To obtain your private repo for this lab, please point your browser to this link for the starter code for the lab.
 Follow the same steps as for previous labs and assignments to create your repository on GitHub and then to clone it onto CLEAR.
 The directory for your repository for this lab will be